hafiz1379/react-capstone-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Air Polution Tracker <a name="about-project"></a>
+# 📖 Air Pollution Tracker <a name="about-project"></a>

-> This Air Polution Tracker project using HTML, CSS, Tailwind, JavaScript and React.
+> This Air Pollution Tracker project using HTML, CSS, Tailwind, JavaScript and React.

 ## 🛠 Built With <a name="built-with"></a>